habib123/bowling_api/README.md

 8. Route with versioning and default JOSN response

-9. Routing error handler
+9. Routing and action error handler

-10. Action error  handler
+10. Automatic request to get score update every 2 seconds